AntoineBellemare/biotuner/docs/index.rst

 .. seealso::

-   You can information on how to cite this documentation `here <https://antoinebellemare.github.io/biotuner/cite_us.html>`_.
+   You can find information on how to cite this documentation `here <https://antoinebellemare.github.io/biotuner/cite_us.html>`_.

 The documentation covers installation instructions, the API, as well as notebooks that show